slott56/py-web-tool/README.rst

 This requires Python 3.10.

-This is not (currently) hosted in PyPI.
-Instead of installing it with PIP, clone the GitHub repository or download the distribution kit.

-Install pyweb "manually" using the provided ``setup.py``.

 ::

-    python setup.py install
+    python -m install py-web-lp

-This will install the ``pyweb`` module.
+This will install the ``pyweb`` module and all of its dependencies.

-This requires Jinja2, which should be installed automatically by the setup.

 Produce Documentation
 ---------------------